WANdisco/wandisco-documentation-ldm/docs/operation-ui.md

 ### Remove exclusions from the templates list

-1. In the **Storages** list on the dashboard, click the settings cog for the appropriate storage.
+1. In the **Storages** list on the dashboard, click the settings for the appropriate storage.
 1. Select **LiveData Migrator** under the _Processes_ list to display the exclusion templates.
 1. Click the trash icon.